MrMicrowaveOven/AlgorithmsCurriculum/interviewing-tips.md

 * Lookup the right capitalization, spelling of the techs you used.
 It looks really dumb if you get this wrong.

+## GitHub

+Now is the time to clean up your repos!

+* Remove early projects
+* Remove unfinished projects
+* Make sure that all projects have custom READMEs and descriptions
+* Fix code style and refactor!
+This is your portfolio.
+Make it something that you are proud of, and is the most accurate representation of the best code that you can write.

 ## Whiteboarding style

 * Be confident; even if you don't know the answer, try to engage the